scheid/data-synthesizer/projects/data-synthesizer/README.md

 ### DataSynthUtil.RANDOM_NUMERIC_RANGE_UNIFORM

-Generates numeric values in the range 0.0 to 1.0 (non-inclusive).
+By default, will generate numeric values in the range 0.0 to 1.0 (non-inclusive).
 Values will be uniformly distributed in that range, meaning all values in the range have equal probability of being selected.
 Typically, just these raw numbers wouldn't be very useful, but is included as an option because it provides a basis for you to feed the values into a formatting function that outputs more meaningful values.

-example:
+Optionally, you can specify a `min` and a `max` parameter to generate values in that specified range.
+And you can also specify a `decimalPlaces` parameter to round each value to a desired precision.
+To generate integer values, just specify `decimalPlaces` of `0`.

+example 1: generates values 0.0 to 1.0 (non-inclusive):
 ```
 {
   name: 'someNumbs',